WHAT DO KIDS CREATE WHEN THEY MAKE JEWISH CRAFTS?

 Make It Jewish is a starting point — a collection of Jewish craft ideas to spark children’s imagination.
 The real magic happens when children make their own unique Jewish crafts and create joy, meaning, and connection for themselves!

-I’m the kindergarten religious school teacher at my synagogue, and it’s my job to get my students super excited about Judaism.
-I do this each week by greeting them with an exuberant “Boker Tov!” and then engaging them with creative crafts and activities, captivating books, and all sorts of Jewish fun.
+I’m an early childhood Jewish educator for my local Jewish Community Center, and it’s my job to get my students super excited about all things Jewish.
+I do this by engaging them with creative crafts and activities, captivating books, inspiring Jewish music, and all sorts of Jewish fun.

-Before I taught kindergarten, I was the Tot Shabbat coordinator for many years with the same mission of creating meaningful Jewish experiences for young kids and their families.
-I have a Master of Education degree; I’ve worked with kids most of my life; and I also have three of my own (who are now ages 21, 20, and 16).
+Before I taught at the JCC, I was the kindergarten religious school teacher for my synagogue for many years and had the same mission of creating meaningful Jewish experiences for young kids and their families.
+I have a Master of Education degree; I’ve worked with kids most of my life; and I also have three of my own (who are now ages 22, 20, and 17).
 I consider myself one lucky lady to have two jobs (Jewish mom and Jewish teacher) that fill me with so much simcha and nachas.

 I created Make It Jewish to share the tried and true Jewish crafts and activities that have captivated my young students and families for years and made them thrilled to be part of the tribe.